anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week2.md

 **Speech recognition example**: adding cafe or music noise to speech.

-**Goal:** create *realistic examples* that (i) the algorithm does poorly on, but (ii) humans (or other baseline) do well on.
+**Goal:** create *realistic examples* that (i) the algorithm does poorly on, but (ii) humans (or another baseline) do well on.

 **Checklist:**
 - Does it sound realistic?
-- Is the x -> y clear (e.g. can human recognize speech?)
+- Is the x -> y clear (e.g. can humans recognize speech?)
 - Is the algorithm currently doing poorly on it?

-**Image example:** flip picture, change contrast, photoshop scratches, GANs, darkening. *Note:* generating a image that is too dark may not be useful.
+**Image example:** flip picture, change contrast, photoshop scratches, GANs, darkening. *Note:* generating an image that is too dark may not be useful.

 **Data iteration loop:**

 ![data iteration loop](figures/course1/week2/data_iteration.png)

-### Can adding data hurt?
+### Can add data hurt?

-For a lot of machine learning problems, training sets and dev and test set distribution start at being similar.
+For a lot of machine learning problems, training sets and dev and test set distribution to start at being similar.
 But, if you're using data augmentation, you're adding to specific parts of the training set such as adding lots of data with cafe noise.
 So now you're training set may come from a very different distribution than the dev set and the test set.

 **Is this going to hurt your learning algorithm's performance?**